andykamp/storybook-ts/README.md

 #TODO
-- converge on theme and remove access theme files
+- [✓] converge on theme and remove access theme files
+- [✓] make the iphone stuff work also
+- [✓] make the container so it is centered core´rectly (also in docs)

+- add markdown styles/theming
+- look at storybook insp and decide on atomic structure design h
+- add atomic structure and markdown style

 - converge on icons and icon display
-- make the container so it is centered core´rectly (also in docs)
+- converge and add typography and style tokens etc (figure out what should be included)
 - make sure that the docs actually show the right code
 - remove buttons at top that does not contribute
-- make the iphone stuff work also
 - add figma into the repo
 - remove the vite part and folloe [this lik](https://davidyeiser.com/tutorials/storybook-react-with-dark-mode)
-- setup tests
+- setup tests pipeline and descripe how this is compoared to actual application testing with cypress!!!!
+    - this project is a storybook templote with storybook related testing
+    - the other one is a application testing with cypress and api testing
+- add this

 # Setup